 Zara Mage as Midna (The Legend of Zelda: Twilight Princess)

 How did you get into cosplaying?
 I started cosplaying 5 years ago, I was always watching Anime and playing Video games.
-So my friend introduced me to conventions.
+I still do, I love collecting little figures from places like Solaris Japan because it means I have a little piece from all my favorite shows in my room.
+I started talking to my friend about the animes I was watching so she introduced me to conventions.
 At the time we were really into Adventure Time.
 So I went as Marceline.
 Wanted to start out with something Easy for my first cosplay!
 I attended Izumicon and I haven’t stopped since.

 Why Midna?
 I cosplayed as Midna because she’s definitely her own person.
 That has made a big impact on my life.
 She’s not afraid to speak her mind but she is also mysterious.
 In a way she is someone I want to be, with beauty and grace.
 [She’s] not afraid to Stand up for herself especially with some sass.
 Which makes her so perfect to me!